ucarbonregistry/Project-106/README.md

 CoU's Available: 72,251
 _________________________________
 PRIOR HISTORY
+The project activity was registered under Clean Development Mechanism (CDM) project with registration number 1259, as well as Gold Standard (GS) with reference number 3664.
+The crediting period of this project under CDM & GS is 27/10/2008 to 26/10/2018.
+PP seeks verification under UCR from 27/10/2018 onwards, i.e., crediting period for UCR starts from 27/10/2018.
+Hence, there is no double counting

 UNFCCC CDM Project 1259 : Enercon Wind Farm (Hindustan) Ltd in Karnataka
 Link: https://cdm.unfccc.int/Projects/DB/DNV-CUK1185356859.49/view